aflacc/ProjectFNF/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a general question
+about: Ask a question about ProjectFNF or FNF in general!
-title: 'Question: '
+title: ''
-labels: question
+labels: Ask
+assignees: ''

 ---

-#### Please check for duplicates or similar issues before asking your question.
-## What is your question?
+Type your question here: